Cougars vs. Tigers: Second Round Betting Trends, Record ATS, Home/Road Splits

 Additional Houston vs Auburn Insights & Trends

-- Houston has covered the spread twice, and is 9-1 overall, over its past 10 games.
+- Houston has covered the spread twice, and is 9-1 overall, in its last 10 contests.

-- Auburn has gone 4-6 over its last 10 games, with a 5-5 record against the spread in that span.
+- Auburn is 5-5 against the spread and 4-6 overall in its past 10 contests.

 - The Cougars score 7.4 more points per game (74.7) than the Tigers give up (67.3).